Dundee Harp F.C.: Death of the club

 Dundee Harp was suspended by the SFA in 1894 for inability to pay match guarantees to visiting clubs and Harp then disappeared from the scene.
+In order to help the club members pay debts for which they had become personally liable, the Dundee Charity Committee held a match at Clepington Park between Dundee and a "select" XI made up of players from Dundonians and Lochee United.

-Plans to form a new club were reported in the local press only a week after Harp's demise, and as a result Dundee Hibernian was formed before a fortnight had passed.
+By the end of August 1894, a new club, Hibernian, had been founded, made up largely of former Harp players.
 This club had no connection to the club of the same name that was founded in 1909 and became Dundee United in 1923.
 This Dundee Hibernian changed its name to Dundee Harp in 1896, but the following year the club went out of business, weighed down by debts which it could not meet.
 Although a club named Harp F.C. was founded in the Lochee district of Dundee in 1904, this was a junior club (the equivalent of a non-league club in England), the level at which it still plays today, under the name Lochee Harp.